AM-77/search_on_select/README.md

 Bug:
 ====
-when clicking once
+    - when text is selected
-when text is selected
+    - fix the storage system